operasoftware/devopera/articles/_posts/2015-05-31-fixing-the-scrolltop-bug.md

 ## Reporting issues

-If you notice that a JS library uses UA sniffing to get “the scrolling element”, or that a site is broken with the `--enable-blink-features=ScrollTopLeftInterop` runtime flag, please file an issue in [Chromium’s bug tracker](https://code.google.com/p/chromium/issues/list).
+If you notice that a JS library uses UA sniffing to get “the scrolling element”, or that a site is broken with `chrome://flags/#scroll-top-left-interop` enabled in Chrome or Opera, please file an issue in [Chromium’s bug tracker](https://code.google.com/p/chromium/issues/list).
 Include “ScrollTopLeftInterop” in the summary.
 Thank you!

 ## Summary